Electronic Arts Intermix

 Electronic Arts Intermix (EAI) is a nonprofit arts organization that is a resource for video and media art.
 An advocate of media art and artists since 1971, EAI's core program is the distribution and preservation of a collection of over 3,500 new and historical video works by artists.
 EAI has supported the creation, exhibition, distribution and preservation of video art, and more recently, digital art projects.

 EAI supports artists through the distribution, preservation, exhibition and representation of their media artworks, and works closely with educators, curators, programmers and collectors to facilitate exhibitions, acquisitions and educational uses of media artworks.
 EAI provides access to video art within an educational and cultural framework.

 History

 EAI was founded in 1971 as one of the first nonprofit organizations in the United States dedicated to the support of video as an art form.
 As one of the earliest organizations in the emergent video art movement, EAI was created to provide an alternative system of support for this nascent art form and the artists engaged with it.
+In 1973 EAI opened an Artists Videotape Distribution Service.